All guides

 • Damage during teardown β€” Whose insurance covers what?
 Get it in writing or you'll fight about it later.

-• Last-minute change orders β€” On-site graphic swaps and electrical changes can be 2–3x normal pricing.
+• Last-minute change orders β€” On-site graphic swaps and electrical changes are typically priced well above the equivalent pre-show work.
 Ask for the change-order rate sheet.

 IP and design ownership

 If a builder designs a custom booth for you, who owns the design?
 In most standard contracts: the builder.
 That means if you switch builders next year, the new builder can't legally rebuild your booth from those drawings.
-If exclusive ownership matters, negotiate it upfront β€” expect to pay a 10–25% premium for full IP transfer, and get the CAD files delivered in writing.
+If exclusive ownership matters, negotiate it upfront β€” expect to pay a premium for full IP transfer (the exact uplift varies by builder), and get the CAD files delivered in writing.

 For modular/rental systems, IP is rarely an issue because the builder owns the underlying system.
 But your custom graphics and layout files should always be yours β€” confirm in the contract.